Shagun0402/Shagun0402/README.md

 - 💬 Ask me about Python, Deep Learning, Machine Learning, Graduate Life as an F-1 Visa candidate
 - 📫 How to reach me: shagun.paul0402@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: In December 1989, Python’s creator Guido Van Rossum was looking for a hobby project to keep him occupied in the week around Christmas.
+- ⚡ Fun fact: Python’s creator Guido Van Rossum was looking for a hobby project to keep him occupied in the week around Christmas.
 He had been thinking of writing a new scripting language that’d be a descendant of ABC and also appeal to Unix/C hackers.
 He chose to call it Python.